Pilar's Chilean Food & Garden

 Yes, they are.
 You could argue that crepes are usually folded in 4, and Panqueques are rolled.

-Follow this recipe if you want to make Dulce de Leche from scratch (with milk and sugar).
+Follow this recipe to make Dulce de Leche from scratch (with milk and sugar).

-These crepes are neither sweet nor salty, so that you can play with the filling.
-In Chile, savory crepes are very popular too.
+These crepes are neither sweet nor salty, so you can play with the filling.
+Savory crepes are very popular in Chile, too.
 I like mine with spinach or corn and chicken in white sauce.

 Print